This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 }

-Typically, with JPA, we need to create a service to talk to the entity manager.
-In this example, we create a UserService to manage the persistence of a user entity.
+In this example, we create a UserService to manage the persistence operations for the User entity.

 @Repository